top of page

 Stewart Mineral Springs

 Excerpt from Sacramento, CA Masonic Scottish Rite Bulletins, 1955-1956.
-Masons were the first non-Stewart-family members to hold and run place after being gifted it by Henry's daughter, Katy. running it from 1954 to 1969, then selling to consortium of the three Weed businessmen. (see Springs history) One Springs oldtimer told writer that an elaborate wood-carved Masonic eagle emblem graced the walls of the bathhouse lobby during their 15 year run.
+Masons were the first non-Stewart-family members to hold and run place after being gifted it by Henry's daughter, Katy, running it from 1954 to 1969 before then selling to consortium of the three Weed businessmen. (see Springs history) One Springs old timer told writer that an elaborate wood-carved Masonic eagle emblem graced the walls of the bathhouse lobby (where the tapestry was later hung) during their 15 year run.

 Through the kindness and generosity of Mrs. Kathryn Lloyd, the Scottish Rite Temple has been deeded forty acres of valuable property in Siskiyou County, California, on which is located the renowned Stewart Springs, celebrated for its curative properties and patronized by hundreds of people each year in search of relief.